psarno/pyragix-net/README.md

 # PyRagix.Net

-A **local-first** Retrieval-Augmented Generation (RAG) engine for .NET 9.0, porting the core capabilities of [PyRagix](https://github.com/psarno/pyragix) to C#.
-PyRagix.Net implements modern RAG techniques including query expansion, hybrid search (semantic + keyword), cross-encoder reranking, and local LLM generation via Ollama—all while maintaining complete data privacy through local-only operation.
+PyRagix.Net is a local-first, educational Retrieval-Augmented Generation (RAG) project for .NET 9.0.
+It mirrors the Python reference implementation while showcasing how to compose modern retrieval techniques in C#.
+Query expansion, hybrid search (semantic + keyword), cross-encoder reranking, and Ollama-backed generation all run locally so you can study the full pipeline without depending on hosted services.

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![.NET](https://img.shields.io/badge/.NET-9.0-blue.svg)